devozs/blog-frontend/README.md

 npm run coverage
 ```

-Thanks to the [content-v2-blog](https://github.com/miracleonyenma/content-v2-blog) repo as i was using it a baseline and made additional changes.
+Thanks to the [content-v2-blog](https://github.com/miracleonyenma/content-v2-blog) repo as i was using it as baseline and made additional changes.